weiganghuang/holops-1803/task4.md

     ```

-1. Delete one of them to confirm that NSO is managing the
-    lifecycle of reconciled services.
+3. Try to delete one of them to confirm that NSO is managing the lifecycle of reconciled services correctly.

     ```